Marcus Silcock

 Jennifer L Knox

 “I like to surprise my reader and myself as I write.
-To do that, I have to set up a familiar situation on the page in which expectations are clear, then subvert those expectations.
-To zag instead of zig.
-Sometimes it’s funny.
-Sometimes it’s weird and creepy and feels like a ghost is typing through… Read more
+To do that, I have to set up a familiar situation on the page in which expectations are clear,… Read more.

 -